-Operation: The state of the CPU whose PCCA is located at PCCA is requested.
-If the CPU is executing or is in a wait state, a return code of 0 in register 15 will be provided; otherwise, a return code of 8 with status indicators in register 0 will be returned.
+Operation: The state of the processor whose PCCA is located at PCCA is requested.
+If the processor is executing or is in a wait state, register 15 contains a 0 return code; otherwise, register 0 contains a return code of 8 with status indicators.

-'''

 DSGNL SENSE, CPU=PCCA

-'''

-Operation: The CPU whose PCCA address is in register 1 will be placed in the STOP state.
+Operation: The processor whose PCCA address is in register 1 will be placed in the STOP state.

-'''

 DSGNL STOP, CPU=(1)

-'''